 Depending on your age at the time of egg freezing, your odds of becoming pregnant after implantation range from 30 to 60%.
 The older you are when you freezing women’s eggs, the less likely you are to concieve or have a live birth in the future.

 Women who want to freeze their eggs should do so as soon as possible.
 The majority of clinics cater to women under the age of 40.
 Women between the ages of 40 and 49 are restricted at some clinics.

 Small risks of ovarian hyperstimulation syndrome (enlargement of the ovaries and fluid accumulation in the pelvis and belly), infection, and bleeding related to the egg harvesting technique is possible.

 All in all the procedure is ultra safe and beneficial to women who are looking to concieve in the future but are unsure in the present.
 Ensuring freezing women’s eggs are in the best condition and shape also ensure healthy offspring.
-If you are interested in getting this procedure done or have any further queries that were left unanswered, speak to our expert doctors at Ayu Health Hospitals.
+If you are interested in getting this procedure done or have any further queries that were left unanswered, speak to our expert doctors at Ayu Health.
+Then Ayu Health may be your best bet!
 You can also visit our website to book an appointment or call us at +91 – 6366 100 800 for a consultation.

 Gynaecology Surgery Hospitals in Chandigarh | Gynaecology Surgery Hospitals in Bangalore | Gynaecology Surgery Hospitals in Jaipur | Gynaecology Surgery Hospitals in NCR | Gynaecology Surgery Hospitals in Hyderabad